 In October 2018, a putative class-action complaint was filed against the Company and NOVAtime Technology, Inc. ("NOVAtime") in the Circuit Court of Cook County, Illinois.
 In December 2018, NOVAtime removed the case to the U.S. District Court for the Northern District of Illinois, Eastern Division under the Class Action Fairness Act.
 Plaintiff has since voluntarily dismissed NOVAtime from the lawsuit without prejudice and filed an amended complaint in April 2019.
 The operative, amended complaint asserts violations of the Illinois Biometric Information Privacy Act ("BIPA") in connection with employees' use of the time clock to clock in and clock out using a finger scan and seeks statutory damages, attorneys' fees, and injunctive and equitable relief.
 An aggrieved party under BIPA may recover (i) \$1,000 per violation if the Company is found to have negligently violated BIPA or (ii) \$5,000 per violation if the Company is found to have intentionally or recklessly violated BIPA plus reasonable attorneys' fees.
 In May 2019, the Company filed its motion to dismiss the plaintiff's amended complaint.
 In December 2019, the court denied the Company's motion to dismiss.
 In January 2020, the Company moved for reconsideration of the court's order denying the motion to dismiss, or in the alternative, to stay the case pending the Illinois Appellate Court's ruling in McDonald v.
 Symphony Healthcare on a legal question that would be potentially dispositive in this matter.
-In February 2020, the court denied the Company's motion to stay and stayed the case pending the Illinois Appellate Court's ruling in McDonald v.
+In February 2020, the court denied the Company's motion for reconsideration, but required the parties to submit additional briefing on the Company's motion to stay.
+On April 1, 2020, the Court granted the Company's motion to stay and stayed the case pending the Illinois Appellate Court's ruling in McDonald v.
 Symphony Healthcare.
 The Company intends to vigorously defend against this action.
-At this time, the Company is unable to predict the outcome of this matter or meaningfully quantify how the final resolution of this matter may impact its results of operations, financial condition or cash flows.
+At this time, the Company is unable to predict the outcome of this matter or meaningfully quantify how the final resolution of this matter may impact its results of opera